 It was the mid-1970s, and Title IX, the law prohibiting sex-based discrimination in federally funded education programs, was still in its infancy.
 The historic scholarship to Stratton came about after a conversation between Irv Stratton, Jane’s father, and then-Utah Athletics Director Bud Jack about scholarships.
 His daughter, after all, certainly had the credentials—the Highland High graduate was ranked No. 1 in the nation in doubles and fifth in singles.

 “I don’t know why Jane doesn’t get a scholarship, because she has accomplished way more than any of the men,” Irv said to Jack.
-He agreed with the reasoning, and the tennis star was given a scholarship.
+He agreed with the reasoning, and the tennis star was given funding.

 Following collegiate success, Stratton turned pro and went on to reach the Wimbledon quarterfinals twice.